TheFozid/go-llama/README.md

 - User can say “search the web…” or “do not search the web”
 - Results injected into context before answering
 - Sources shown at end of answer
+- Can be entirely disabled by setting results to "0" in config.json

 ### Authentication & Users
 - JWT-based authentication